MA86/TopDownShooter/README.md

+# Zombie Shooter Game:
-Created a 2D zombie game using Godot framework.
+Created a top-down 2D zombie game using Godot framework.
 It's a prototype.

+# Technologies Used:
+C#, Godot, and Godot Editor.

+# Demonstration:
-[Here](https://vimeo.com/392856546) is a short video demonstration.
+[Here](https://vimeo.com/392856546) is a short video demonstration of this game in action.